Greene County Tech High School

 Greene County Tech High School (GCTHS) is a comprehensive public high school located in Paragould, Arkansas, United States.
 It is one of two public high schools in Greene County, Arkansas, along with cross-town rival Paragould High School, and is the sole high school managed by the Greene County Tech School District.
 It serves as the main feeder school for Greene County Tech Junior High School.

-Within Greene County it serves the southern portion of Paragould and the municipality of Delaplaine.
+Within Greene County it serves the southern portion of Paragould and the municipality of Delaplaine, as well as the census-designated place of Walcott.
 The portion of Paragould in the district makes up 18 sqmi.
 Within Randolph County it serves O Kean.
 Within Clay County it serves Peach Orchard.
-It also serves the unincorporated Greene County areas of Beech Grove, Evening Star, Light, Lorado, and Walcott.
+It also serves the unincorporated Greene County areas of Beech Grove, Evening Star, Light, and Lorado.

 History

 In 2007 the school district closed Delaplaine High School, the other high school of the school district.
 Now all areas of the district are assigned to GCTHS.